exbin/bined-netbeans-plugin/README.md

 License
 -------

+Dual licensed as:

-Apache License, Version 2.0
+Apache License, Version 2.0 - see LICENSE-2.0.txt (primary)
-see LICENSE-2.0.txt

-Whole plugin is also dual-licensed:

-Common Development and Distribution License, Version 1.0 see cddl-1.0.txt
+Common Development and Distribution License, Version 1.0 - see cddl-1.0.txt